 Turtle Hero - A Cold Blooded Passion

-Like any young boy Peter Praschag loved animals and wanted a pet, but not a cat or a dog.
-His passion was for cold-blooded reptiles, his only interest was turtles.
-Today he is a world expert on freshwater turtles.
-One turtle has become an obsession: not only is it the largest freshwater turtle on the planet, it is also probably the rarest animal on Earth.
-Only three Yangtze Soft-shell turtles are positively known to exist.
-A male and a female in China, another adult in a small lake in Central Hanoi, while strong evidence suggests there may be another in a lake to the north.
-With assistance from experts Peter hopes to capture that individual, and he may yet help to save another species from extinction!
-Turtles live in a half-world between land and water, and their evolutionary history stretches back over two hundred million years.
-They survived cataclysmic extinction events, and have outlived the dinosaurs.
-Today some are amongst the most endangered vertebrates on earth.
+Like any young boy, Peter Praschag loved animals and wanted a pet, but not a cat or a dog.
+His passion was for cold-blooded reptiles, his heart was set on turtles.
+Today, he is a world expert on freshwater turtles and a leading conservationist.
+One species in particular has become an obsession: not only is it the largest freshwater turtle on the planet, it is also probably the rarest animal on Earth.
+Only three Yangtze Soft-shell Giant turtles are positively known to exist.
+A male and a female in China and a third in a lake in Vietnam.

 Far away in Europe's south east is a country dominated by high peaks and crystal-clear waters, and home to a vast range of wild animals: Albania.
 Lake Ohrid, Europe's oldest lake, in the east, supports hundreds of endemic animals.
 It has outlived earthquakes, volcanic eruptions and even Ice Ages.
 The Balkans' largest lake, Lake Scutari, once part of the Adriatic Sea, is a vast bird reserve protecting Dalmatian pelicans, the rarest on the planet.
 Just 7 meters deep, Lake Scutari hosts a variety of small animals in its marshlands, that feed the herons, ibis and flamingoes.
 In spring it's covered by millions of water lilies, perfect shelter for snakes and other predators.
 The rare greater spotted eagle doesn't just swoop on its prey from the skies, but stalks it on the ground, too!
 This region has big predators, too: brown bears, wolves, lynx and jackals, in an intact habitat scarcely disturbed by humanity.
 This is truly a hidden Eden!